-Brenda Adjei, Ed.D., M.P.A., is the new Associate Director of the Office of Healthcare Delivery and Equity Research at CCR.
+Brenda Adjei, Ed.D., M.P.A., is the new Associate Director of the Office of Healthcare Delivery and Collaborative Engagement at CCR.
 A former program director at the NCI, Dr. Adjei received her Master's in Public Administration from New York University’s Wagner Graduate School of Public Service and her Doctorate of Education from Columbia University’s Teachers College.

 In this Q&A, Dr. Adjei discusses her career in healthcare delivery research and the importance of including underserved populations at every level of clinical trials to improve health outcomes.